-Risk is defined as "the degree of certainty or uncertainty as to realization of expected future returns" Risk takes many forms in mid-size business: size of company, depth of management, reliance on key personnel, company specific concerns, industry trends, and to a great extent available return on alternative investments (stock market, bonds, t-bills, etc.)
+Risk impacts value!
+Risk is defined as “the degree of certainty or uncertainty as to realization of expected future returns” Risk takes many forms in mid-size business: size of company, depth of management, reliance on key personnel, company-specific concerns, industry trends, and to a great extent available return on alternative investments (stock market, bonds, t-bills, etc.)

 To put it simply, a business’s purpose is to create income.
 Evaluating by income places more importance on the probable income future while allowing for risk factors.

 The Asset approach places a “fair market value” on the hard assets of a business.
 Used most often in business liquidation or for businesses that are functioning, but in poor financial shape.

 A Market valuation uses actual transaction data from similar, related companies or industries.